The Pie is a Lie: ➊ Apple Pie!

 Yum.
 Pie.

-Dessert fruit pies—sweet pastries with flaky crusts filled with fruit like apples or berries—are baked and eaten in Europe and in the Americas.
+Dessert fruit pies—sweet pastries with flaky crusts filled with fruit like apples or berries—are baked and eaten in Europe, the Americas, Australia and New Zealand.
 Before fruit pies, most pies were savory pies.
-The classic fruit pie for many is the apple pie.
+The classic fruit pie for many is the apple pie which became popular in the 14th and 15th century.
 In America the traditional pie at Thanksgiving is the pumpkin pie—pumpkins are berries, right?
 If need be, use your imagination or your empathy.
 I'll continue, assuming we all understand this:

 Yum.
 Pie.
 That means I think it tastes good.